-Liv Newman received a bachelor of arts in history from Emory University, followed by a master of arts in education policy from Stanford University.
-After the completion of her master's degree at Stanford, Liv taught in the New Orleans public school system.
-Upon returning to graduate school, she completed a master's degree in Sociology at the University of Florida, studying with the eminent race scholar, Dr. Joe Feagin.
+Dr. Liv Newman received a bachelor of arts in history from Emory University, followed by a master of arts in education policy from Stanford University.
+After the completion of her master's degree, Newman taught in the Orleans Parish public school system.
+She completed a master's degree in sociology at the University of Florida, studying with the eminent race scholar, Dr. Joe Feagin.
 In 2014, she completed a dissertation titled, "Race and Class in the Twenty-First Century: The Lived Experiences of Professional-class Black Americans."

-Liv's reserach interests center around inequality, generally, and racial and class inequality specifically. she also has an interest in the way education plays a role in perpetuating inequalities.
-Liv's teaching interests reflect her commitment to exploring the various areas of inequality within the United States context.
-She has taught numerous classes related to race/ethnicity, class, gender, and education.
+Newman's general research interests center around inequality and, specifically, racial and class inequality.
+She is interested in the way education plays a role in perpetuating inequalities.
+Newman's teaching interests reflect her commitment to exploring the various areas of inequality within the United States context.
+She has taught numerous classes related to race/ethnicity, class, gender and education.

 Race and Ethnic Conflict